 What age were you when you first started taking music lessons?

 Tell us about an early music lessons experience that helped shape you as a musician or teacher:

-When I was learning the song “The Sound of Music” was in a major scale, my whole world changed.
+When I learned that the song from “The Sound of Music” was in a major scale, my whole world changed.
 Learning that music was created from either a major or minor scale simplified things for me.
 All I had to do was learn two scales and I could figure out almost any song.
 It was around that time that I also discovered an app that would slow down any song enough for me to learn it.
 My goal was always to write my own music, but being able to learn other people’s music gave me a vocabulary to write with.

 What are your favorite bands or musicians?

-Neo Soul: Emily Kind, Erykah Badu, D’Angelo, Mereba.
+Neo Soul: Emily King, Erykah Badu, D’Angelo, Mereba.
 R&B and Soul: Bill Withers, Sam Cook, Sly and the Family Stone, Brandy, Sade.
 Jazz: Chet Baker, Esperanza Spalding.
 Folk and Rock: Tom Waits, Joni Mitchell, Fleetwood Mac, Tool, Jimi Hendrix.
 World Music: Fela Kuti, Tinariwen, Ebo Taylor.
 (To name a few).

 Do you have a highlight of your music career so far that you would like to share?

 Playing at The Crystal Ballroom twice in a year.

 My ideal student is someone who is potentially interested in learning about theory, learning lead/electric guitar or improvisation, learning to sing and play at the same time, learning rhythm guitar, or expanding their vocal abilities.
 I love students of all ages, especially girls, women, non-binary and trans folks.

 Describe what your students should expect in their first few music lessons.